LmP Customization#

 Tip

-The default LmP group and password tables can be found in meta-lmp/meta-lmp-base/files.
+Default LmP group and password tables can be found in meta-lmp/meta-lmp-base/files.
+This includes lmp-passwd-table, lmp-group-table, and for the default user, lmp-passwd-table-default and lmp-group-default.

 To define a new user group in a Factory: